-For information about how to troubleshoot packages that you run from SQL Server Agent jobs, see the Microsoft Support Knowledge Base article, An SSIS package does not run when you call the SSIS package from a SQL Server Agent job step.
+For information about how to troubleshoot packages that you run from SQL Server Agent jobs, see An SSIS package does not run when you call the SSIS package from a SQL Server Agent job step in the Microsoft Support Knowledge Base.

 The SQL Server Agent checks subsystem access for a proxy and gives access to the proxy every time the job step runs.
 For more information, see Creating SQL Server Agent Proxies.